 Hero’s writings, apart from the Belopoeika, are said to have been published with a German translations in Heronis Alexandrini Opera.
 This seems to be Herons von Alexandria Mechanik und Katoptrik, herausgegeben und ubersetzt von L. Nix und W. Schmidt (Heronis Alexandrini, Opera quae supersunt omnia, Leipzig, 1900 f.)..
 I was able to locate a few volumes online: vol.1, 1899; vol.1, supplementum, 1899; vol.2, fasc.1 (backwards!)
 1900; vol.3, 1903.
 But I think there are five volumes, and obviously we’re missing a lot here.

 There is also an article on why Hero thought that automata could be used in temples: Karin Tybjerg, “Wonder-making and philosophical wonder in Hero of Alexandria”, Studies in History and Philosophy of Science, 34 (2003) 443-466 (abstract).

 So the sum total of all of this is rather disappointing!
 Few of his works have been translated into English, and even the Greek-German critical text, which is out of copyright, is not easily accessible.

-It’s worth considering that Hero was a contemporary of the apostles, or at least late first century, although his dates are vague.
+It’s worth considering that Hero may have been a contemporary of the apostles, or at least late first century, although his dates are vague.

 UPDATE: I find that an excellent source for these works is here, at http://www.wilbourhall.org/index.html#hero.
 All the volumes of the edition are here, often based on versions at Gallica.
 In addition an-Nairizi / Anaritius is also there.
 The site is somewhat slow, however, but the author has done a great deal of work to make these writers accessible — well done!